dvollrath/StudyGuide/population/fixed.md

 If productivity growth is high enough, then this can overcome the drag on growth from resource use and rising population.

-Growth with natural resources
-{: .label .label-green }
+{: .important }
-**Using natural resources in production can create a drag on the growth rate of GDP per capita.
-Growth is only positive if produtcivity growth is sufficiently high and/or population growth is sufficiently low.**
+Using natural resources in production can create a drag on the growth rate of GDP per capita.
+Growth is only positive if produtcivity growth is sufficiently high and/or population growth is sufficiently low.

 It's important to see that this relationship depends on the size of $\beta$, which dictates the elasticity of resource use in production.
 It essentially tells us how relevant resources are for GDP.
 If $\beta$ is close to zero, then essentially resources don't matter, and we're back to our original Solow model.
 Growth is positive so long as $g_A>0$ in that case.

 Here, the higher is $\beta$, and the more important resources are, the harder it is to achieve growth in GDP per capita on a BGP.
 We'll look more at this when we try to use this model to explain some real-world data.

+You can also see that the size of $s_X$ matters.
+If the resource we're talking about is renewable and $s_X \approx 0$, then growth is higher and there is less of a "drag" on growth from using the resource.
+As $s_X$ gets bigger, it becomes more a drag and harder to get positive growth.

 ## Level effects
 To be clear on what this model implies for the use of resources per capita, and the level of both resources per capita and GDP per capita, let's work out a few values.
 First, let's look at the *stock* of resources per capita, using small letters to denote per-capita amounts, as normal.